Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/ReadMe.md

 ![](readme_img/Aspose.Words.b41e3638-ef34-4eaa-ac86-1fda8999e934.004.png)

+**_The project is long and complex, it takes time to install, but the result is very beautiful._**

+_Note 29-December 2022_
+The improvement: _Improvements in predictive models, using multi-dimensional_ This development is complete in the https://github.com/Leci37/stocks-prediction-multi  branch, request access without any problem.

+- The development explained in this readme, takes ONE time partition, (e.g. from 9:00 to 9:15) analyzes all the technical patterns, and sends a concussion.
+- With the multidimensional development, the model analyzes TEN time partitions (e.g. from 9:00 to 12:30), with all the technical patterns of that time, a decision is made.

+The generated .csv files with name _SCALA_ are for mono-dimension and the _PLAIN_ are for multidimension , there is some mix in this branch.

 ### OBJECTIVE
 Understanding the principle of self-fulfilling prophecy, it is possible to obtain the pattern of the same, by means of the massive collection of technical patterns, their calculation and the study of their patterns.